Table of contents

 10. Maintain open – and ongoing – communication

 Authentic, honest, and transparent communication from an organization to its employees, whether they work on-site or remotely, is critical for letting them know what is happening within the organization and what the expectations are.
-This is especially important during turbulent times with the business or the economy.
-Employees want to feel supported and connected, and not be caught off-guard by changes within the organization.
+This is especially important when there are organizational or economic changes happening.
+Employees want to feel supported and connected and not be caught off-guard.

 In turn, employees should be encouraged to share their feedback, ideas, and concerns with their managers.
 Employees should feel free to share their opinions and experiences about their workload, job satisfaction, etc.